MinimalistYing/MinimalistYing.github.io/src/blogs/Redux.md

 	typeof isCrushed.name === 'string' &&
 	isCrushed.name !== 'isCrushed'
 ) {
-	warning(''You are currently using minified code outside of NODE_ENV === "production". ' +
+	warning('You are currently using minified code outside of NODE_ENV === "production". ' +
-      'This means that you are running a slower development build of Redux. ' + 'You can use loose-envify (https://github.com/zertosh/loose-envify) for browserify ' + 'or setting mode to production in webpack (https://webpack.js.org/concepts/mode/) ' + 'to ensure you have the correct code for your production build.'')
+      'This means that you are running a slower development build of Redux. ' + 'You can use loose-envify (https://github.com/zertosh/loose-envify) for browserify ' + 'or setting mode to production in webpack (https://webpack.js.org/concepts/mode/) ' + 'to ensure you have the correct code for your production build.')
 }

 // 以下为Redux所有对外提供的API